csathenaryu/CSE364_Group10/readme.md

 If you want details about Dockerfile, please refer below.

 - `Java(version 11 or up)`, `Git`, `curl`,`vim`,`wget`,`mongodb`,`tomcat` and `Maven` installation must be preceded before installing and running this program.
-- Program uses embedded MongoDB dependency.
+- This program uses embedded MongoDB dependency.

-If you don't want tomcat for running, use run.sh for building a system.
+If you don't want to use tomcat to run this program, use run.sh to build it.
-This is a code for run.sh.
+This is the code for run.sh.
 ```
 $ git clone $repository
 $ cd $folder